gbgabiola/100DaysOfCode/r2-log.md

 - [Sample App](http://www.example.com)
 -->

+## Day 22: July 25, Thursday
+**Today's Progress**: Format my system and setup my new environment with WSL, deep dive with my development environment, devTools and zsh.

+**Thoughts**: Planning to document and automate my setup process so I can easily setup my environment in the future.

 ## Day 21: July 24, Wednesday
 **Today's Progress**: Done with Accessibility section for making a websites more accessible to anyone then review the basics of multimedia like audio & graphics.